-2nd battery (option)
+2nd battery pack (option)

-An optional 2nd battery can be installed in the Slim Select Bay to increase your battery operating time.
-Note the caution on Standby mode in the previous section Main battery.
+An optional 2nd battery pack can be installed in the Slim Select Bay to increase your battery operating time.
+Note the caution on Standby mode in the previous section Battery pack.

 The 2nd battery pack is a lithium ion battery, which can explode if not properly replaced, used, handled or disposed of.
 Dispose of the battery as required by local ordinances or regulations.
 Use only batteries recommended by TOSHIBA as replacements.